-The authors take this opportunity to thank Prof. Walter Carnielli for, along the years, inviting, welcoming, and stimulating investigations, discussions, and interactions at areas of overlap between logic, probability, statistics, formal methods in science, philosophy of science, and general philosophy.
-The authors have benefited greatly from Walter Carnielli's encyclopedic knowledge, open-mindedness, positive attitude, and active engagement in fostering research in all these areas, either at his home base at CLE - the Center for Logic, Epistemology, and History of Science of UNICAMP, or throughout Brazil and around the world.
-The authors are grateful to Profs.
-Abilio Rodrigues, Alfredo Freire and Henrique Antunes for organizing a Festschrift celebrating Walter's 70th birthday.
+The authors take this opportunity to thank Prof. Walter Carnielli for, along the years, inviting, welcoming, and stimulating investigations, discussions, and interactions at the borders or areas of overlap between logic, probability, statistics, formal methods in science, philosophy of science and general philosophy.
+The authors have benefited greatly from Walter Carnielli's encyclopedic knowledge, openmindedness, positive attitude, and active engagement in fostering research in all these areas, either at his home base at CLE - the Center for Logic, Epistemology and History of Science of UNICAMP, or throughout Brazil and around the world.
+The authors also thank Profs.
+Abilio Azambuja Rodrigues Filho, Alfredo Roque de Oliveira Freire and Henrique Antunes Almeida for editing this special volume celebrating Walter's 70th birthday.